hapostgres/pg_auto_failover/docs/failover-state-machine.rst

 When a node reports reaching the dropped state, the monitor removes its entry.
-If a node is not reporting anymore, maybe because it's completely unavailable, then it's possible to run the ``pg_autoctl drop node`` a second time, and then the node entry is removed from the monitor.
+If a node is not reporting anymore, maybe because it's completely unavailable, then it's possible to run the ``pg_autoctl drop node --force`` command, and then the node entry is removed from the monitor.

 Failover logic
 --------------